kacox/titanicml/README.md

 Child = daughter, son, stepdaughter, stepson
 Some children travelled only with a nanny, therefore parch=0 for them.

-**Question guiding investigation:** Which passenger characteristics correlate with survival?

 ## Files
 **index.html** - Main file of finished project (HTML file)